 He regularly counsels clients in: finance and M&A transactions; free-fall, pre-negotiated and involuntary chapter 11 and 7 bankruptcies; cross-border matters; out-of-court exchanges and balance sheet restructurings; and other corporate reorganization and insolvency proceedings.

 David also advises boards and management teams on strategic, corporate and governance matters and in the negotiation of commercial and employment contracts.
 As a bankruptcy lawyer, David regularly litigates in federal and state courts.
 Prior to joining McDonald Hopkins, David was a partner at a major international law firm.

-David received a J.D. from the University of Michigan Law School in 1998 and a B.A. from Pomona College in 1994.
+David received his J.D. from the University of Michigan Law School in 1998 and B.A. from Pomona College in 1994.

 David has represented clients in a wide range of industries, including:

 Retailed & Consumer

 Manufacturing, Industrial, and Retail